kopi-kosong/nemo-voice-api-demo/README.md

 Then, a recording audio file will be played.
 This is NOT TTS, but a mp3 file.

-Option 1 will transfer your call to a number, which you need to configure a mobile or a landline number.
+Option 1 will transfer your call to a number, which should configured by you.
+It can be a mobile or a landline number.

 # Run the App Locally